 I said, ‘That is my state.’

 This is entirely inside the Okavango and has an area of 5000 square kilometers, which gives you an idea of how big the Okavango is.
 After the rains, it becomes totally water bound and most parts can’t be reached overland.
 But when we went, though there had been rains, it was motorable.
 We got into our open Land Cruiser (the workhorse of Africa) and drove out of our lodge.
 Conversationally, Farouk Bhai asked the ranger driving the vehicle, ‘How far is Moremi?’
-He said, ’160 km to the gate.’
-That is when it struck me that sitting in a fast-moving open safari vehicle was not the most comfortable way to travel.
+He said, ’160 kilometers to the gate.’
+That is when it struck me that sitting in a fast-moving open safari vehicle was not the most comfortable way to travel 160 kilometers.
+But it was too late now.
 What we should have done is to have driven in our hired car to the gate and then boarded the safari vehicle at the gate.
 Hindsight is always 20:20.
 Meanwhile we had a freezing cold drive ahead.

 The area is designated Code Red, meaning that it is susceptible to Rinderpest, a dreaded cattle disease that is transmitted by the Cape Buffalo which are in the forests.
 As such there are fences to keep them there and not allow them to wander into inhabited areas.
 But fences are fences and buffalo are buffalo and the inevitable happens.
 What being in the Code Red area means is that beef produced in this area must be consumed in this area itself and can’t be transported out of the area.
 This is done to prevent the spread of Rinderpest to other parts of the country.
 Not a very happy prospect if you are a beef cattle farmer in this area but that is how it is.